yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 *And the other source codes for published research, personal utilities, and teaching materials are available at the GitHub, <https://github.com/yassato>*

 ## Contributions to international conferences
+1. **Sato Y**, Shimizu-Inatsugi R, Nagano AJ, Shimizu KK.
+Neighbor GWAS: incorporating neighbor genotypic identity in genome-wide association study of field-grown *Arabidopsis thaliana*.
+'From place to space - Tracing the spatial dimension of plant sciences' by **_Plant Science Center Symposium 2022_**, P30, ETH Zurich, Switzerland (7 December 2022, poster)
 1. **Sato Y**, Takahashi Y, Xu C, Shimizu KK.
 Detecting frequency-dependent selection using a genetic marker regression of fitness components.
 In: S24 'Progress and Prospects in Adaptation Genomics'. **_The 2022 Congress of the European Society for Evolutionary Biology_**, Prague, Czech Republic (18 August 2022, reviewed talk)
 1. **Sato Y**, Nagano AJ, Shimizu KK.
 Genomics of within-species mixed planting against insect herbivores.
 In: MON3-b 'From the species to the individual: investigating plant diversity on the scale that matters most' (organized by Drs.
 P. Villa and M.C.
 Schuman). **_World Biodiversity Forum 2022_**, Davos, Switzerland.
-(29 June 2022, reviewed talk). <https://www.worldbiodiversityforum.org/>
+(29 June 2022, reviewed talk) <https://www.worldbiodiversityforum.org/>
 1. Kuzuhara H, Takimoto H, **Sato Y**, Kanagawa A. Insect pest detection and identification method based on deep learning for realizing a pest control system. **_The Society of Instrument and Control Engineers (SICE) Annual Conference 2020_**.
 Chiang Mai, Thailand [changed into an online meeting due to COVID-19] (25 September 2020, talk)
 1. **Sato Y**, Shimizu-Inatsugi R, Yamazaki M, Nagano AJ, Shimizu KK.
-Field GWAS of neighbor effects and its potential application to targeted polycultures in anti-herbivore defense. **_URPP Global Change and Biodiversity Conference_**, P15, Monte Verita, Ascona, Switzerland (June-July 2019, poster).
+Field GWAS of neighbor effects and its potential application to targeted polycultures in anti-herbivore defense. **_URPP Global Change and Biodiversity Conference_**, P15, Monte Verita, Ascona, Switzerland (June-July 2019, poster)
 1. **Sato Y**.
 Using personal legacy data to reveal the molting phenology of Japanese cicadas.
-In: S19 'Ongoing Cicada Research in East Asia' (organized by Prof. J. Yikweon), **_The 8th EAFES International Congress_**, Nagoya, Japan (April 2018, invited talk).
+In: S19 'Ongoing Cicada Research in East Asia' (organized by Prof. J. Yikweon), **_The 8th EAFES International Congress_**, Nagoya, Japan (April 2018, invited talk)
-1. **Sato Y**, Ito K, Kudoh H. Associational effects and the maintenance of trichome dimorphism in a wild *Arabidopsis*. **_The 2017 Congress of the European Society for Evolutionary Biology_**, S32-P08, Groningen, Netherlands (August 2017, poster).
+1. **Sato Y**, Ito K, Kudoh H. Associational effects and the maintenance of trichome dimorphism in a wild *Arabidopsis*. **_The 2017 Congress of the European Society for Evolutionary Biology_**, S32-P08, Groningen, Netherlands (August 2017, poster)
-1. **Sato Y**, Ito K. Modeling the effects of optimal foraging herbivores on the maintenance of trichome dimorphism in a wild *Arabidopsis* population. **_URPP Global Change and Biodiversity Conference_**, P28, Monte Verita, Ascona, Switzerland (August-September 2016, poster).
+1. **Sato Y**, Ito K. Modeling the effects of optimal foraging herbivores on the maintenance of trichome dimorphism in a wild *Arabidopsis* population. **_URPP Global Change and Biodiversity Conference_**, P28, Monte Verita, Ascona, Switzerland (August-September 2016, poster)
-1. **Sato Y**, Kudoh H. Associational antiherbivore defense promotes the coexistence of hairy and glabrous plants. **_The 100th Annual Meeting of the Ecological Society of America_**, PS30-98, Baltimore, MD, USA (August 2015, poster).
+1. **Sato Y**, Kudoh H. Associational antiherbivore defense promotes the coexistence of hairy and glabrous plants. **_The 100th Annual Meeting of the Ecological Society of America_**, PS30-98, Baltimore, MD, USA (August 2015, poster)
 1. **Sato Y**, Kudoh H. Associational anti-herbivore defence and the maintenance of hairy and glabrous plants in *Arabidopsis halleri* subsp. *gemmifera*. **_Bristol-Kyoto Plant Sciences Workshop_**, P-14, Bristol, UK (September 2014, poster).
-1. **Sato Y**, Kudoh H. Factors responsible for plant resistance to a shared herbivore: a meta-analysis of herbivore responses between choice and no-choice conditions. **_International Symposium for "Biodiversity & Evolution" project of Excellent Graduate Schools_**, P-03, Kyoto, Japan (December 2013, poster).
+1. **Sato Y**, Kudoh H. Factors responsible for plant resistance to a shared herbivore: a meta-analysis of herbivore responses between choice and no-choice conditions. **_International Symposium for "Biodiversity & Evolution" project of Excellent Graduate Schools_**, P-03, Kyoto, Japan (December 2013, poster)
-1. **Sato Y**, Kawagoe T, Kudoh H. A test for frequency-dependent herbivory on two trichome morphs of *Arabidopsis halleri*. **_The 5th EAFES International Congress_**, P2-147A, Otsu, Japan (March 2012, poster).
+1. **Sato Y**, Kawagoe T, Kudoh H. A test for frequency-dependent herbivory on two trichome morphs of *Arabidopsis halleri*. **_The 5th EAFES International Congress_**, P2-147A, Otsu, Japan (March 2012, poster)

 *And the other 35 contributions to academic conferences in Japanese (4 invited talks, 10 talks and 21 posters)*

 ## Outreach activities
 1. **Sato Y**, Sato S. (2016) 12-years cicada monitoring.
 Proceedings of the Natural History Museum Mt.
-Fujiwara 38:1–5 (in Japanese).
+Fujiwara 38:1–5 (in Japanese)
 *-> Plain-text Japanese summary of Sato and Sato (2015) Annals of the Entomological Society of America 108(4):494–500.*

 ## General contributions to science
 1. Hosting arrangement of the BEEES seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (4 November 2021): ‘Plant-insect chemical communication: an information theory perspective’ by Dr. Pengjuan Zu (host: **Sato Y**)
-2. External seminar at the Gregor Mendel Institute of Molecular Plant Biology, Austria (25 June 2019): ‘Neighbor GWAS: incorporating neighbor identity into *Arabidopsis*-herbivore interaction’ by **Sato Y**. (host: Dr. Magnus Nordborg).
+2. External seminar at the Gregor Mendel Institute of Molecular Plant Biology, Austria (25 June 2019): ‘Neighbor GWAS: incorporating neighbor identity into *Arabidopsis*-herbivore interaction’ by **Sato Y**. (host: Dr. Magnus Nordborg)
-3. Discussion facilitator at ‘Evolutionary Community Ecology 2018 workshop’, Kyoto University, Kyoto (25 September 2018), Japan (organized by Dr. Kohmei Kadowaki and Prof. Dr. Takeshi Miki).
+3. Discussion facilitator at ‘Evolutionary Community Ecology 2018 workshop’, Kyoto University, Kyoto (25 September 2018), Japan (organized by Dr. Kohmei Kadowaki and Prof. Dr. Takeshi Miki)
-4. External seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (9 August 2018): ‘Neighbor effects enhance anti-herbivore defense in *Arabidopsis*’ by **Sato Y**. (host: University Research Priority Program of Global Change and Biodiversity).
+4. External seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (9 August 2018): ‘Neighbor effects enhance anti-herbivore defense in *Arabidopsis*’ by **Sato Y**. (host: University Research Priority Program of Global Change and Biodiversity)

 ## Preprint
 1. Xu C^†^, **Sato Y**^†^\*, Yamazaki M, Brasser M, Barbour MA, Bascompte J, Shimizu KK\*.
 (2022) Genome-wide association study highlights escape from aphids by delayed growth in *Arabidopsis thaliana*. **_bioRxiv_** <https://doi.org/10.1101/2022.11.10.515564>
 1. **Sato Y**\*, Takahashi Y, Xu C, Shimizu KK\*.
 (2022) Detecting frequency-dependent selection through the effects of genotype similarity on fitness components. **_bioRxiv_** <https://doi.org/10.1101/2022.08.10.502782>
 1. Stockenhuber R, Akiyama R, Tissot N, Yamazaki M, Wyler M, Arongaus AB, Podolec R, **Sato Y**, Milosavljevic S, Widmer A, Ulm R, Shimizu KK\*.
 (2021) The *UV RESISTANCE LOCUS 8*-mediated UV-B response is required alongside *CRYPTOCHROME1* for plant survival under sunlight in the field. **_bioRxiv_** <https://doi.org/10.1101/2021.12.08.471623>

 ## Manuscript in preparation
-1. Shimizu-Inatsugi R, Morishima A, Mourato B, Shimizu KK, **Sato Y**. (in revision) Phenotypic variation of a new synthetic allotetraploid _Arabidopsis kamchatica_ enhanced in natural environment.
 1. **Sato Y** et al., (in prep.)
 Genomics of within-species mixed planting against insect herbivores (tentative).
+1. **Sato Y** et al., (in prep.)
+Neighbor eGWAS: incorporating neighbor genotypic identity into field transcriptomics (tentative).